FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 ## Requirements

 * technical requirements:
+    * R
-   * bash knowledge
+    * Webservices
-   * ...
+    * Python
 * recipe dependency:
-   * read Recipe 1 first!
-* knowledge requirement:
-   * be sure to know what OBO is, or read it here: ...link to knowledge...
+    * "How to generate globally unique, resolvable and persistent identifiers"
+    * "How to interlink data from different sources?"

 ---